dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Each of my letters is composed with three circles.
-The size and position of the first circle is fixed, but the location and size of the second and third circles are controlled by five parameters.
+Each of my letters is composed with four triangles. each point of my triangles are controlled by 6 parameters each.

-The five parameters per letter:
+The parameters for one of the triangles are:

+  * `offsetx1 tri 1` : x offset of the first triangle point relative to the center
-  * `size` : radius of the second circle
+  * `offsety1 tri 1` : y offset of the first triangle point relative to the center
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx2 tri 1` : x offset of the second triangle point relative to the center
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety2 tri 1` : y offset of the second triangle point relative to the center
-  * `offsetx2` : x offset of the third circle relative to the first one
+  * `offsetx3 tri 1` : x offset of the third triangle point relative to the center
-  * `offsety2` : y offset of the third circle relative to the first one
+  * `offsety3 tri 1` : y offset of the third triangle point relative to the center

+  this is the same for the other 3 triangles with different offset values

+  I have currenlty only done the code for A, B and C and these are in the sketch window.

+  My preview is the sketch I have drawn of all the letters and how I am going to make them look